 Early Graduation Scholarship

 Scholarships can be used at Idaho public post-secondary institutions.
 The awarded amount will double for students who graduate two years early and will triple for students who graduate three years early.
-If a student elects not to attend a college or university immediately after high school, they will have up to 28 months to utilize the scholarship before it expires.
+If a student elects not to attend a college or university immediately after high school, they will have to apply within two years of their high school graduation to utilize the scholarship before it expires.

 Advanced Opportunities is one of the fastest growing initiatives in school districts around the state.
 The Advanced Opportunities Support Team offers local and individualized assistance for school and district personnel.
 This includes assistance with staff training, parent nights, school assemblies, submission portal, and access to network stakeholders.
 Administrators and advisors who oversee these programs are encouraged to reach out to their regional coordinator for training and inquiries.
 Regular updates can be found on the Advanced Opportunities Updates Blog.